d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 Note that even if our function is truly linear and noiseless, these parameters will not be the exact minimizers of the loss, or even deterministic.
 Although the algorithm converges slowly towards the minimizers it typically cannot achieve it exactly in a finite number of steps.
 Moreover, the minibatches $\mathcal{B}$ used to update the parameters are chosen at random.
 This breaks determinism.

-Linear regression, just like other convex models, happens to be a learning problem with a global minimum.
-In most cases (as long as $\mathbf{X}^\top \mathbf{X}$ is invertible) where there is only one minimum.
+Linear regression happens to be a learning problem with a global minimum
+(whenever $\mathbf{X}$ is full rank, or equivalently, whenever $\mathbf{X}^\top \mathbf{X}$ is invertible).
-However, for most deep networks, the loss surfaces contain many minima.
+However, the lost surfaces for deep networks contain many minima.
+Fortunately, we typically don't care about finding an exact set of parameters but merely any set of parameters that leads to accurate predictions (and thus low loss).
-Fortunately, for reasons that are not yet fully understood, deep learning practitioners seldom struggle to find parameters that minimize the loss *on training sets* :cite:`Izmailov.Podoprikhin.Garipov.ea.2018,Frankle.Carbin.2018`.
+In practice, deep learning practitioners seldom struggle to find parameters that minimize the loss *on training sets* :cite:`izmailov2018averaging,frankle2018lottery`.
-The more formidable task is to find parameters that will achieve low loss on data that we have not seen before, a challenge called *generalization*.
+The more formidable task is to find parameters that that lead to accurate predictions on previously unseen data a challenge called *generalization*.
 We return to these topics throughout the book.

 ### Predictions

-Given the model
-$\hat{\mathbf{w}}^\top \mathbf{x} + \hat{b}$,
+Given the model $\hat{\mathbf{w}}^\top \mathbf{x} + \hat{b}$,
-we can now estimate the price of a new house
-(not contained in the training data), given its area $x_1$ and age $x_2$.
+we can now make *predictions* for a new example, e.g., to predict the sales price of a previously unseen house given its area $x_1$ and age $x_2$.

-In deep learning this process is often referred as *prediction* or *inference*.
-While the latter is emerging as standard jargon in deep learning (e.g., the [MLPerf](http://mlperf.org/) benchmark has a training and an inference section), it is somewhat of a misnomer.
+Deep learning practitioners have taken to calling the prediction phase *inference* but this is a bit of a misnomer---*inference* refers broadly to any conclusion reached on the basis of evidence, including both the values of the parameters and the likely label for an unseen instance.
+If anything, in the statistics literature
-In statistics, *inference* more often denotes estimating parameters based on a dataset.
-This misuse of terminology is a common source of confusion when deep learning practitioners talk to statisticians.
+*inference* more often denotes parameter inference and this overloading of terminology creates unnecessary confusion when deep learning practitioners talk to statisticians.
 In the following we will stick to *prediction* whenever possible.